BellaMrx/JS_introduction/README.md

     }
    ```

-Initalization is executed only once when the loop is started and is usually used to set a counter variable for the loop.
+Initialization is executed only once when the loop is started and is usually used to set a counter variable for the loop.
 As long as the condition equals `true`, the loop is executed again.
 If `false`, the loop is terminated and program execution continues after the statement block of the `for` loop.
 As a condition it is often checked whether the counter variable corresponds to a certain value.
 Increment/Decrement is always executed when the statement in the statement block have been executed.

    ```
     for(let i = 0; i < 3; i++) {